-ATC Tower controllers face many challenges.
-While juggling a myriad of things, operators must continually be vigilant to monitor both the runways and taxiways below.
+Air Traffic Control (ATC) tower operators face many challenges, the job is a stressful one.
+Controllers juggle many tasks and they must continually be vigilant to safely monitor both the runways and taxiways below.
 Physical sightlines are one of the most significant sources of information, ensuring controllers communicate effectively with pilots and other personnel.

 Unfortunately, Tower sightlines are not always perfect and do not remain constant.
-Several factors can impact observations including weather, distance, and obstructions…both externally and within the Tower itself.
-Regardless of the challenges faced, airport operations need to continue, and technology has evolved over the years to help assist controllers when they occur.
+Several factors can impact observations including weather, distance, and obstructions.
+Sightline factors come into play both externally and within the Tower itself.
+Regardless of the challenges faced, airport operations need to continue, and technology has evolved over the years to assist controllers in tackling these problems.

 As airport growth continues, many Air Navigation Service Providers (ANSPs) are considering expansion of ATC operations including providing Control Tower operations where none may have existed previously.
 The Remote Tower concept leverages state of the art visualization technology to replace the physical infrastructure of a brick and mortar building, presenting an enticing business case for many ANSPs around the world.
 While there is a great deal of focus paid to the visual technology required to operate under all conditions at any time of day, one area that may not have had as much examination – is the actual control room of the Remote Tower.
 With all of the out-the-window visualization being provided by technology, rather than by physical observation, it’s easy to forget that the Remote Tower, is still a “Control Tower” requiring many of the same needs as a traditional ATC Tower.